Leo Tolstoy

 6

-Is it rational to feel indignant at a person who is suffering from some repulsive disease?
+Is it rational to be indignant at a person who is suffering from some repulsive disease?
 What is he guilty of that his presence offends you?
 You should treat moral diseases the same way.

 “But,” you might say, “a human being has reason, which he can use to perceive his vices.”
 That is true.
 Consequently, you too possess reason, and you can use it to make your neighbor aware of his failings.
 So show it then, awaken a person’s conscience and heal his blindness without anger, impatience or arrogance.